aragon/hack/docs/os-4-migration.md

 If your application would like its proxies to be able to directly receive ETH through `.send()` or `.transfer()`, however, you can use `AragonApp.setDepositable(true)` at some point to enable this functionality.

-Good example use cases of this are in applications that need to hold value, like a vault or fundraising contract.
+Good example use cases of this are in applications that need to hold value like a vault or fundraising contract.
 A vault would always want to accept direct transfers so it calls `setDepositable(true)` upon initialization.
 A fundraising application, however, would likely only want to enable it for the duration of the fundraising period, so it only calls `setDepositable(true)` as the period starts and calls `setDepositable(false)` when the period ends.

 ### auth provides isInitialized check